 ABOUT COVID-19 VACCINES FOR CHILDREN AND TEENS

-Children ages 5 to 17 years can get the Pfizer-BioNTech or Moderna mRNA vaccine.
-Children ages 6 months to age 4 years can get either the Pfizer-BioNTech or the Moderna vaccine.
+Children ages 6 months to 17 years can get either the Pfizer-BioNTech or Moderna mRNA vaccine.

 - COVID-19 mRNA vaccines use messenger RNA (mRNA) to tell cells in the body how to briefly create a harmless piece of "spike" protein that is unique to the SARS-CoV-2 virus.
 Cells then get rid of the mRNA.